 - Reporting Out/Celebration

-Hallmark 1: Project Based Learning - There are consistent characteristics that make a Project viable.
+Hallmark 1: Project Based Learning - Project Based Learning is the primary gateway through which the Hallmarks are realized.
+There are consistent characteristics that make a Project viable.
 Some of these are that Projects should be:

 - Student Centered